geomarker-io/st_pm_hex/README.md

 - use GRF with and without cluster set to h3 identifier
 - create OOB predictions using predict without new obs and predict with new obs of same training set
+- LLO and final GRF models were trained after tuning parameters as described on GRF site

 ## 12. cv error report